 - 4 cups low sodium vegetable broth

-- Cook onion until translucent, about 5 minutes.
-Add garlic and cook one minute.
+- Cook onion, stirring often, until softened, about 5 minutes.
+Add garlic, stir in, and cook one minute.

-- Next, add parsnip, apple, thyme, salt & white pepper.
+- Add parsnips, apples, thyme, salt and white pepper.
 Stir to combine.
 Add broth and stir again.

 - Increase the heat to high and bring to a boil.
 Then reduce the heat (to about medium-low heat) to a simmer.
 Cover with lid slightly ajar and cook for about 15 minutes or until parsnip and apple are tender.

 - Off heat, blend the soup with immersion blender until smooth.
 Stir in heavy cream.Note: You can heat through again (after you've added the cream, if needed).